mongodb-industry-solutions/kozen-engine/docs/dev.md

 ## 📦 NPM Package Integration

-Kozen Engine is designed for distribution as an NPM package, enabling:
+Kozen is designed for distribution as an NPM package, enabling:

 ```typescript
 import { PipelineManager, IoC } from "kozen-engine";